 When a paycheck is still coming in and you’re still sleeping in your own bed, believing in something greater than yourself is not a stretch.
-My teachers and the friends who communicate from across the veil are comforting and encouraging when my breakfast is enjoyed from the back porch of my home.
+My teachers and the friends who communicate from across the veil are a comforting belief when I’m “safe and sound” enjoying breakfast on the back porch of my home.

 Despite the questions, I stuck to my plan, knowing that my God would not leave me.
 My doubt would be addressed eventually.

 Sunday morning’s readings at church seemed to be talking to me.
 It wouldn’t have meant as much if I hadn’t been questioning.
 Questions inject doubt and doubt sways faith.

 “Let your eyes look directly forward, and your gaze be straight before you.”
 Proverbs 4:25.